Kenan2000/BL9/README.md

 **8) Unique Herb Healing system done by me - You can instantly heal a certain part of your HP while in combat but be careful to not overdo it in combat - you get a stacking temporary debuff which gets only longer the more you use the herbs**

-**9) Bright Nights and Pre-nested version support - NO errors, working perfectly fine - get it here https://mega.nz/file/zB0S3KIR#91-eG7RFVe24Yj3UhEmXDYjyoD5ng0K608nz-1dJctI**
+**9) Bright Nights versions support - NO errors, working perfectly fine - get it here https://github.com/Kenan2000/BrightNights-Structured-Kenan-Modpack**

 ## Mod developers, assistants, my greatest supporters

-Mod has been developed by **me (Kenan) and Axema Vales** with TREMENDOUS help from **Chaosvolt**, **El-Jekozo/1123132123**, AMAZING assistance **from GoatGod, Mutaman, Aptronym** along with my loyal and GREATEST supporters and someone who inspired me - **Cuddlebaby/Go-Goat, SomeDeadGuy, SzQ, Mechmaster, ChidingAmoeba, Tefnut, Maleclypse, Dissociativity, Meem** , I would like to thank CDDA developers as well - **Mark/mlangsdorf** for spreading information about my project and helping me out with my questions, **anothersimularcrum, cursedwist, esotericist** for helping me out with my questions, **Kevin Granade** for working on **blind/screen reader accessibility for CDDA** - you guys are **THE BEST**
+Mod has been developed by **me (Kenan) and Axema Vales** with TREMENDOUS help from **Chaosvolt**, **El-Jekozo/1123132123**, AMAZING assistance **from GoatGod, Mutaman, Aptronym** along with my loyal and GREATEST supporters and someone who inspired me - **Cuddlebaby/Go-Goat, SomeDeadGuy, SzQ, Mechmaster, ChidingAmoeba, Tefnut, Maleclypse, Dissociativity, Meem** , I would like to thank CDDA developers as well - **Mark/mlangsdorf** for spreading information about my project and helping me out with my questions, **anothersimularcrum, cursedwist, esotericist** for helping me out with my questions, Bright Nights developers as well - **Coolcthulhu** for support, kindness, **Kevin Granade** for working on **blind/screen reader accessibility for CDDA** - you guys are **THE BEST**

 ## Links to work of my supporters